OctopusDeploy/blog/blog/2021-10/k8yaml/index.md

 ![Kubernetes More Information](kubernetes-more-info.png "Kubernetes More Information")

-## Use Case
+## Use case

-To show the YAML file in action, I'll use it to deploy a Web Application to an Azure Kubernetes Service with Octopus Deploy.
+To show the YAML file in action, I use it to deploy a web application to an Azure Kubernetes Service with Octopus Deploy.
 Feel free to follow along.

 Fill out the fields according to the image, by populating the left-hand side.